If you want a physically and emotionally intimate relationship, you need to do things that will help you go deep in your relationship.

 Don’t believe me?
 Give it ONE try, and see what comes of it.
 If you don’t like it you never have to do it again.
 But this exercise could be the exact thing you need to take your relationship from surviving to thriving.

 Here are 10 questions to ask to go deep in your intimate relationship.

-1. Is there anything I can do for you in this moment to help you feel more comfortable or loved?
+1. Is there anything I can do for you at this moment to help you feel more comfortable or loved?

 Assuming that you are kicking things off right by lying down together in a distraction-free room, it’s always good to ask if your partner needs anything before you start leaning into the heavier stuff.

 Just like symphony orchestra members tune to each other before they play a concert, you and your partner might need to touch base before you get into the good stuff.